This website uses cookies to ensure you get the best experience on our website. Find out more.

 • You must complete an application form and provide all the relevant documentation such as an MCS Certificate and a completed Vendor/Bank form.

-What is the difference between FIT and SEG?
+What is the difference between Feed-In and Smart Export Guarantee Tariffs?

 The key difference between Feed-In-Tariffs and the Smart Export Guarantee is that with the FIT scheme, you would receive payments when you generate and export electricity, whereas with SEG, you only receive one payment for the electricity you export to the grid.